-Our global asset management capabilities, represented by the Columbia Threadneedle Investments[®] brand (which now also includes the BMO Global Asset Management (EMEA) business we purchased in November 2021), offer a broad spectrum of investment advice and products to individual, institutional and high net worth investors.
-We refer to the entities purchased in this transaction (BMO Global Asset Management (Europe) Limited and its subsidiaries, BMO Global Asset Management (Asia) Limited, Pyrford International Limited and LGM Investments Limited) broadly as the BMO Global Asset Management (EMEA) business.
-Columbia Threadneedle's investment products are primarily offered through third parties, though we also provide our asset management products through our advisor network and through our institutional sales force.
+Our global asset management business, represented by the Columbia Threadneedle Investments[®] brand, offers a broad spectrum of capabilities to individual, institutional and high net worth investors.
+In November 2021, we purchased the BMO Global Asset Management (EMEA) business and subsequently re-branded the business.
+Columbia Threadneedle's investment products are primarily offered through third parties, though we also provide our asset management products through our advisor network, direct retail and through our institutional sales force.
 Our underlying asset management philosophy is rooted in delivering consistently strong, competitive investment performance.
-The quality and breadth of our asset management capabilities are demonstrated by 133 of our mutual funds globally being rated as four- and five-star funds by Morningstar.
+The quality and breadth of our asset management capabilities are demonstrated by 131 Columbia and Threadneedle mutual funds globally being rated as four- and five-star by Morningstar.

 We are positioned to continue to grow our assets under management and strengthen our asset management offerings to existing and new clients.
 We benefit from key strategic relationships we have established and have a strong institutional presence.
 Our asset management capabilities are designed to address mature markets in the U.S. and Europe as well as expanding into new global and emerging markets.
-In the past few years and continuing with our recent acquisition of the BMO Global Asset Management (EMEA) business, we have expanded beyond our traditional strengths in the U.S. and the United Kingdom ("U.K.") to serve more clients and gather assets in Continental Europe, Asia, Australia and New Zealand, the Middle East, South America and Africa.
+We have expanded beyond our traditional strengths in the U.S. and the United Kingdom ("U.K.") to serve more clients and gather assets in Africa, Asia, Australia, Canada, Continental Europe, the Middle East, New Zealand and South America.
 We continue to pursue opportunities to leverage the collective capabilities of our global asset management business in order to enhance our investment solutions and to develop new solutions that are responsive to client demand in an increasingly complex and competitive marketplace.